 “Oh, any gun worth using in a defense scenario would,” Pepper said.
 “The biggest problem is how to you get a gun that you can use indoors easily enough that you aren’t as likely to fire it blindly.”
 She pointed over to the footlocker.
 “The pistols in there will work, but pistols are for people with experience.
 Or for people who don’t mind getting a bit closer to their target.
 Sure, you’re a crack shot, but paper targets don’t fight back.
 Now if I remember correctly, Carlton did mention that he had a gun that would ease the need for precision a bit, but one that isn’t like slinging around a thirty-inch rod.”

 Pepper moved toward the footlocker and motioned for Fiona to follow.
 After taking a moment to break her hesitation, Fiona complied, and watched as Pepper began rummaging through it.

 “Now keep in mind that this won’t mean you can just point the gun and shoot,” Pepper said.
-“Buckshot does spread out, but even a ten-inch barrel won’t work like you see on TV.
+“Buckshot does spread out, but even with a twelve-inch barrel it won’t work like you see on TV.
 You’re looking at about an inch of spread per yard, tops.”
 She looked at Fiona and grinned once again.
 “Well, here we go.”

 “Now this is a weapon for close quarters.
 You have three shots that you can fire off faster than you can blink, and with the right ammunition you can punch through your target without hitting anyone behind it.
 You’re looking at a range of about twenty yards, and you’ll be able to move around with it just fine.
 She pointed to the metal bead positioned in between the top two barrels.
 “Just don’t forget to use this.
 Aim small, miss small after all.”

 Fiona smiled.
 “Okay, so what do I use in it?”